informeddeno/week4-ai-assignment/README.md

 ## Question 1

 ## What is Data?
+## Explain in your own words.

 Data is information that can be text, numbers or images.
 It can be collected, stored, analysed and measured.

-## Explain in your own words and give two Examples .
+## give two Examples.

 1. An example of data is the attendance register of students in a class room containing names and student registration no.'s.
-2. The other example is the census results for a given town showing it's demographic data and incomes.
+2. Another example is the census results for a given town's population showing it's demographic data and incomes.

 ## Question 2
 ###Explain the difference between:
-###Structured Data
+###Structured Data+

 It is organised data that is stored in rows and columns for ease of storage, searching and analysing in relational databases.

 ###Unstructured Data

+information that lacks a predefined format or data model, making it difficult to store and process in traditional relational databases.

 ###Give two Examples of each.